UofSSpaceTeam/robocluster/docs/source/intro.rst

 you can send a request to that device, and it will respond with the result.
 This can be used as a remote procedure call mechanism, or like a REST API (without HTTP).

-..
-Robocluster is centered around network sockets, but it also supports serial devices,
-.. and in the future possibly CAN bus, I2C, etc. The serial device is responsible
-.. for implementing the wire protocol such that messages from the general robocluster
-.. network can be passed directly to the serial device, and the serial device
-.. can send messages that can be directly forwarded over the robocluster network.